PhilReedData/TEFCluster/README.md

 ![FEC intertopic distance map](result/maps/map6_fec.png)

-## Conclusions
+## 4. Conclusions

 - LDA analysis can help to further understand the results as a whole.
 - We can be reassured that the process confirms the most obvious expectations (the main focus is students, teaching and learning).
 - We can begin to identify topics but there is much overlap.
 - So far, there are no outstanding differences between gold, silver and bronze awarded institutions.
 - More work is required to refine the process; it might work better if the data set was larger or if the pre-processing was customised further.
+The code could be further optimised.
 - We could extend to look at multiple years of submissions.

-## References
+## 5. References

 Moore, J, Higham, L, Sanders, J, Jones, S, Candarli, D, Mountford-Zimdars, A 2017, '[Evidencing teaching excellence: Analysis of the TEF2 provider